shekharsharma91/corona-13/README.md

 Register: This directory consists registration page , the response of which is handled by register.php and sent to database.
 Just add the basic details of database in config.php

+Social : This directory is for naming developers

 SUPPORT
 =========